-Boris Johnson lays out ‘live with the virus’ plan, while Queen Elizabeth II remains in isolation
+Boris Johnson lays out ‘living with covid’ plan, while Queen Elizabeth II remains in isolation

 Another post on Twitter read: “Good heavens.
 She's 95 and has covid.
 Give her a Lemsip and a duvet and let her watch daytime telly!
 Duties can be delegated!”

-Lemsip is a popular British cold remedy.
+Lemsip is a popular British cold and flu remedy.